ncatlab/nlab-content/pages/7/6/6/2/2667/content.md

 As a result, any Schur functor gives a functor
 $$    R : core(FinSet) \to Vect $$
 Following Joyal's work on combinatorics, such functors are known as $Vect$-valued [[species]], or $Vect$-valued [[structure type|structure types]].
-The idea here is that a $Vect$-valued species assigns to any finite set a vector space of 'structures' of some type, just as an ordinary species
+The idea here is that just as an ordinary Set-valued species
 $$    T : core(FinSet) \to Set $$
-assigns to any finite set a _set_ of structures of some type.
-Thanks to the 'free vector space on a set' functor
+assigns to any finite set a _set_ of structures of some type, a $Vect$-valued species assigns to any finite set a _vector space_ of structures of some type,   Thanks to the 'free vector space on a set' functor
 $$F: Set \to Vect \, ,$$
 we can linearize any ordinary species $T$ and obtain a linear species $F \circ T$.
 This process is extremely important in the work of [[Marcelo Aguiar]] and [[Swapneel Mahajan]]: